ebanh/ebanh.github.io/_posts/2016-06-06-cli_data_gem_project.markdown

 Overall the project was fun, a bit frustrating but very rewarding.
 I'm looking forward to my first assessment and moving into the next section!

 - Thank you for tolerating my first blog post...
 Perhaps this is a skill that improves over time....

-Overall the project was fun, a bit frustating but very rewarding.
-I'm looking forward to my first assessment and moving into the next section!

-- Thank you for tolorating my first blog post..
-Perhaps this is a skill that improves over time....